YohanV1/TheMovieRecommender/README.md

 ## Known Issues
 * TMDB's API should work for most people, but some ISPs have blocked the domain.
 In such a case, you can use a VPN or another network.
 If images don't load, it is probably an issue with the API's connectivity.
 * Actor data is scattered across it's container if there isn't enough actor information for the particular movie.
+* The application's images are not yet responsive to smaller devices/screens

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE file](https://github.com/YohanV1/TheMovieRecommender/blob/main/LICENSE) for more information.